goneri/ansible-role-vcenter-instance/README.md

 Role Variables
 --------------

-Variables are documented in the `defauls/main.yaml`.
+Variables are documented in `vars/defaults.yaml`.

 Dependencies
 ------------